SDeVuyst/WhereContextBot3/README.md

 #### /dm

 The bot anonymously dm's a chosen user with a chosen message.
+Costs 3 nwords to use.

 #### /chat

 Chat with the bot using AI technology.
+Costs 3 nwords to use.

 #### /image

 Let the bot create an image using your imagination.
+Costs 5 nwords to use.

 #### /invite